Interoperability: the backbone of any thriving EV charging network.

 - Complete removal of SOAP in favor of JSON over WebSocket, simplifying communication protocols.

-- Significant upgrades to security mechanisms, addressing previous vulnerabilities.
+- Significant security enhancements, addressing previous vulnerabilities.

 - Device management and monitoring replaced older Status Notifications for improved infrastructure control.